- Program Overview

 If you have previously taken a course at UR, please go directly to: https://webreg.its.rochester.edu/prod/web/RchNMRDefault.jsp to register.

-Students have until the second week of class to register online.
-After the registration deadline, you will need to register via paper using the following form: Registration Form [PDF].
+Students have until the day before the first day of class to register online.
+After the online registration deadline, you will need to register via paper using the following form: Registration Form [PDF].
+Students can add or drop courses until September 28, 2016.

 If you are a University of Rochester employee, you, and your children may be eligible for tuition benefits.